Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - **Convenient**
     They include everything you need: furniture, appliances, cookware, internet and electricity.
 You can just [move in](/guides/moving-in) and focus on other problems.
 - **Temporary**
-    You have a temporary lease.
-When it ends, you must move out.
+    You have a short-term lease.
+You must move out when your lease ends.
 Usually, you can't move out early, and you can't stay longer.
 - **Overpriced**
     They are *very* expensive; more than twice the price of a regular apartment.
 They are a really bad deal.
 If you have a low budget, rent a room in a [[WG]].